pabloducato/unit-testing-java/README.md

 In JUnit 4 there was an annotation called @Ignore to disable single test case.

-In JUnit 4 to created single parameterized test there was a need to create a special test runner and special @Parameters annotation.
+In JUnit 4 to create single parameterized test there was a need to create a special test runner and special @Parameters annotation.

 ```